 Make sure that you install web apps on a new server first before uploading your database then export the database from PHPAdmin or some other third-party software where you back up the data.

 Remember to add all the email accounts to the new server before switching the DNS.
-You can also create a “catchall” address to ensure that no mail would bounce in case if you forget to add any email address.
+You can also create a “catchall” address to ensure that no mail bounces in case you forget to add any email address.

 As a best practice, you can create two accounts for each email address, then use the IP address of each mail server in POP settings instead of the domain name.
 With the help of this practice, you will not miss any emails during the DNS propagation method.